Voluntary Service with the German YMCA in London

 More detailed information can be found here.

-Tasks at St. James & St. John Primary School:
+Tasks at St. James & St. John Primary School PFA:

 More detailed information can be found here.